PJayB/webgpu-package/README.md

 # To-Do

-* The default install directory is not configurable when batch-building
 * The Visual Studio (MSVC) builds are untested
-* The MSVC builds also cannot be run on Linux build hosts
+* The Windows Dawn build cannot be run on Linux build hosts
-* `i686` support for Windows
+* `i686` support for Windows is unimplemented

 # Known Issues